 Section 33 of the Securities and Exchange Commission (SEC) Code (the Code) of corporate governance regulates the rotation of external auditors and provides that in order to safeguard the integrity of the external audit process and guarantee the independence of the external auditors, companies should rotate both the audit firms and audit partners.
-It further provided that companies should require external audit firms to rotate audit partners assigned to undertake external audit of the company from time to time.
-Audit personnel should be regularly changed without compromising the continuity of the external audit process.
-The Code also stipulates that external audit firms should be retained for no longer than 10 years continuously.
+It further provided that companies should require external audit of the company from time to time.
+Audit personnel should be regularly changed without compromising the continuity of the external audit firms should be retained for no longer than 10 years continuously.
 External audit firms disengaged after continuous service to company of 10 years may be reappointed after another seven years following their disengagement.